 There are a fees when investing in an ETF through a broker:

-The (easier) option 2: investing through an app
+The (easier) option 2: investing through an app like Curvo

-Learn more about how Curvo works.
+Learn more about how Curvo helps you invest the right way.

 How Curvo works